-- 15. The projection of Soviet economic growth was based on an assessment of future prospects of the Soviet economy, contained in a recent National Planning Association study(1).
-This assessment is based on the following reasoning: - (1) it is difficult to find in Soviet history any sustained period of "normal economic growth," on which projection of future trends might be based.
-The most relevant "normal period" seems to be the years 1951-58; - (2) over this period, industrial production has risen swiftly, although at a declining rate, amounting to about 10.5% per annum over the years 1951-55, and 9.5% per annum for 1951-58 as a whole.
+14. The projection of Soviet economic growth was based on an assessment of future prospects of the Soviet economy, contained in a recent National Planning Association study (1).
+This assessment is based on the following reasoning:

+- it is difficult to find in Soviet history any sustained period of "normal economic growth," on which projection of future trends might be based.
+The most relevant "normal period" seems to be the years 1951-58; - over this period, industrial production has risen swiftly, although at a declining rate, amounting to about 10.5% per annum over the years 1951-55, and 9.5% per annum for 1951-58 as a whole.
 Agricultural output at first stagnated, but began to rise quite rapidly about 1953-54.
-Estimates of the rate of growth of the national income vary, according to the weight given to agriculture and services; while most observers agree to a rate of 6.7%, some go as high as 8 to 8.5% per annum; - (3) in future, official Soviet plans seem to imply a further decline in the rate of growth of industrial output.
-For agriculture, faster growth seems called for;
+Estimates of the rate of growth of the national income vary, according to the weight given to agriculture and services; while most observers agree to a rate of 6 to 7%, some go as high as 8 to 8.5% per annum; and others remain far below 6 to 7%.

+in future, official Soviet plans seem to imply a

-(1)Communist Economic Strategy, prepared by A. Nove
+Communist Economic Strategy, prepared by A. Nove